 When it comes to the future of coal, it will remain influential in the coming decades, even in Europe until 2050, but its relative significance is decreasing and the transition to cleaner technologies than coal are becoming a priority.
 It is in this context that the further use of coal in European energy needs to be considered.

-Many countries have also announced the closure of nuclear power plants, but none of them have progressed beyond pure announcements?
+Many countries have also announced the closure of nuclear power plants, but none of them has progressed beyond pure announcements?
 What is the perspective for the development of nuclear energy worldwide?

 When we look at energy from the planetary perspective, technologically and in production terms, which of the world’s energy trends are applicable in Serbia today?